ManimCommunity/manim/docs/source/tutorials/using_text.rst

             self.add(equation)

-By setting ``substring_to_isolate`` to ``x``, we split up the :class:`~.MathTex` into substrings automatically and isolate ``x`` components into individual substrings.
-Only then can :meth:`~.set_color_by_tex` be used to achieve the desired result
+By setting ``substring_to_isolate`` to ``x``, we split up the :class:`~.MathTex` into substrings automatically and isolate the ``x`` components into individual substrings.
+Only then can :meth:`~.set_color_by_tex` be used to achieve the desired result.

 LaTeX Maths Fonts - The Template Library
 ========================================

-Changing fonts in LaTeX when typesetting mathematical formulae is a little bit more tricky than with regular text.
-It requires changing the template that is used to compile the tex code.
-Manim comes with a collection of :class:`~.TexFontTemplates` ready for you to use.
-These templates will all work in maths mode:
+Changing fonts in LaTeX when typesetting mathematical formulae is tricker than regular text.
+It requires changing the template that is used to compile the TeX.
+Manim comes with acollection of :class:`~.TexFontTemplates` ready for you to use.
+These templates will all work in math mode:

 .. manim:: LaTeXMathFonts
     :save_last_frame: